kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 **<span id="rust-versions">8.1 Rust Versioning Challenges</span>**

-One major headache was versioning.
-We couldn't upgrade to the latest stable Rust version because of compatibility issues with dependencies.
-This meant we couldn't use certain advanced features, which slowed down development at times.
+One major headache is versioning.
+We can't upgrade to the latest stable Rust version because of compatibility issues with dependencies.
+This meant we can't use certain advanced features, which slows down development at times.
 We were stuck on Rust 1.69 for over two years due to significant changes in many core packages.
 Upgrading to 1.80 would have required substantial effort, and since we don’t plan to support the project long-term, we chose to remain on 1.69.
-This prevented us from using a bunch of modern Rust features, including:
+This prevents us from using a bunch of modern Rust features, including:

 - #[derive(Default)] on Enums:
 - Improved Error Messages for Borrow Checker: More user-friendly error messages for common borrow-checker issues.